Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 No. You will receive an invoice after enrolment, which has our bank account details on the bottom of it.
 If you need to pay cash, we will need you to deposit it into the bank account provided.
 No cash is kept at our premises.

-We do, occasionally - but most of our Novice Classes are run in Auckland.
-We do try and make these classes easy for out of town students to attend though - they are run Friday-Saturday-Sunday-Monday.
-Additionally, you have a year to work your way through all of the Modules, so you can space trips to Auckland out a bit.
+We do, occasionally - but most of our in-person classes are run in Auckland.
+We do try and make these classes easy for out of town students to attend though - you have a year to work your way through all of the Modules, so you can space trips to Auckland out a bit.

 We have different Educators that specialise in different Modules so it is very unlikely that you will have the same Educator for your entire course.